 Jay’s favorite part about RIT is the student community, meeting students with similar interests and discovering new things.
 After graduation, Jay's plans include graduate school and eventually working within conservation biology, ecology, and other related life sciences.

-Margo is a third-year biology major with strong interests in viruses and infectious disease.
+Margo is a third-year biology major with a strong interest in viruses and infectious diseases.
 Her future goal is a research career focused on global health issues.

 Margo is a member of Dr. Maureen Ferran’s lab, which focuses on developing viruses as a cancer therapy and as a molecular tool to understand innate immunity and age-related diseases.
 By working in the lab, Margo has strengthened her technical lab skills and learned to apply the knowledge obtained from her classes to a practical project.
 She feels that participating in research at RIT has been crucial in shaping her future career goals.

 Outside of her academics, Margo is most proud of her participation with the Oswego Bookmobile and its impact on providing books to children to help grow their imagination and build literacy skills.
 She is also a captain of RIT’s swimming and diving team and volunteers for Rochester Area Masters Swimming (RAMS) meets.
 Volunteering has exposed her to a community of hard-working adults who share a love of swimming and provide her with role models that exhibit a strong work ethic and team unity.